-I work as a research fellow/assistant professor with a focus on cognitive and brain aging.
+My research focuses on cognitive and brain aging.

-My teaching covers various topics within cognitive neuroscience, on both basic and advanced levels.
-In addition, I sometimes supervise student projects.
+My teaching comprises various topics in cognitive neuroscience, cognitive science and psychology on both basic and advanced levels.
+I'm a course coordinator for the course Functional brain imaging using fMRI (3FS000).
+In addition, I supervise student projects and theses.